top of page

 The Short Version of My Life

-Centrum offered a month-long residency where I finished the first hundred pages of MILK RIVER, the novel.
+Centrum offered a month-long residency where I wrote the first hundred pages of "Milk River", the novel.
 That was the best time of my life.
 At the end, I cried all the way home.
 Writing fiction was not my real life.

 Contact